 So, buying and using whole coffee beans is one of the ways you can enjoy fresher coffee for longer.
 Whole beans can withstand more prolonged periods of exposure to the air and light in comparison to pre-ground coffee.
 So, bite the bullet and start purchasing freshly roasted beans.
 You’ll be amazed at what a difference it makes to the quality of your cup of Joe.

-Top Tip: Once you’ve opened the bag of beans, store in an airtight container and put this in a cool, dry place like a kitchen cupboard or pantry.
+Top Tip: Once you’ve opened the bag of beans, store it in an airtight container and put this in a cool, dry place like a kitchen cupboard or pantry.

 Watch for the Roast Date

 More and more specialty roasters now put their roasting dates on their bags of coffee.
-So, look out for this before parting with your hard earned cash.
+So, look out for this before parting with your hard-earned cash.
 You want to purchase whole coffee beans as close to the time they were roasted as possible- ideally, within the same week.
 Again, this helps to ensure you enjoy a fresher cup of coffee.